• Skip to main content

 moeny 1

-Another way to help kids identify and learn to add up coins is to make this game with card stock and small clothespins:
+Another way to help kids identify and learn to add up coins is to set up this fun game with card stock and small clothespins:

 From Life Over Cs